What Is the New Car Loan Interest Deduction and Do You Qualify?

 These vehicles assemble outside the US:

 The rule creates an uneven playing field.
-Two identical vehicles from the same manufacturer might have different tax treatment based solely on which factory produced them.
+Two models from the same manufacturer might have different tax treatment based solely on which factory produced them.
+Always verify using the window sticker or VIN before assuming a vehicle qualifies.
+If you're evaluating an electric vehicle purchase, see our full breakdown of which EVs qualify for the car loan interest deduction.

 How to Claim the Deduction on Your Tax Return

-Claiming the new auto loan interest deduction requires specific documentation and forms.
+Claiming the new car loan interest deduction requires specific documentation and forms.
 The process differs slightly for 2025 versus later years.

 For 2025 Tax Returns (Filed in 2026)

-The IRS granted transitional relief for 2025.
-Lenders don't have to use the official Form 1098-VLI yet.
+Under IRS Notice 2025-57, lenders received transitional penalty relief for 2025 reporting.
+They don't have to use the official Form 1098-VLI for this first year.
 Instead, your lender must provide a statement showing:

 This statement can come as a year-end summary, through your online account portal, or on monthly statements that show cumulative interest paid.